 (iii) Intangible assets are amortised over their useful life of 5 years.

-1.7 IMPAIRMENT OF INVESTMENT
+1.7 IMPAIRMENT OF ASSETS

 • The carrying amounts of assets are reviewed at each balance sheet date if there is any indication of impairment based on internal / external factors.
 An impairment loss is recognized wherever the carrying amount of an asset exceeds its recoverable amount.
 The recoverable amount is the greater of the asset's net selling price and value in use.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pretax discount rate that reflects current market assessments of the time value of money and risks specific to the asset.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and risks specific to the asset.
 Net selling price is the amount obtainable from the sale of an asset in an arm's length transaction between knowledgeable, willing parties, less the costs of disposal.

 1.9 RECOVERABILITY OF TRADE RECEIVABLE